noesya/faceted_search/README.md

 Otherwise, it creates very odd comportments (selecting "Blues" does not show the object, whereas it is "Delta blues").
 There is no inference whatsoever, so the data MUST be clean.

+The HTML code is ready for [Nestable2](https://github.com/RamonSmit/Nestable2) implementation.
+If you want to use this library, add the [CSS](https://github.com/RamonSmit/Nestable2/blob/master/dist/jquery.nestable.min.css) & [JS](https://github.com/RamonSmit/Nestable2/blob/master/dist/jquery.nestable.min.js) in your `vendor` folder and import them in `application.sass` & `application.js`.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).